Shengjia-C/AugTarget/README.md

 ## [Acknowledgement](#AugTarget)
 Our Target Augmentation algorithm is based on the random strategy of [Random-Erasing](https://github.com/zhunzhong07/Random-Erasing), thanks for their contributions.
-This repository is based on framework from [AGPCNet](https://github.com/Tianfang-Zhang/AGPCNet) and modified part of the code.
+This repository is based on baseline model from [AGPCNet](https://github.com/Tianfang-Zhang/AGPCNet) and modified part of the code.

 ## [Contact](#AugTarget)